Bravecto brand Flea and tick remedy is dangerous to dogs.

-On 11 June 2015, the Facebook page Pet Helpers published the status update above, warning dog owners about the purported dangers of BRAVECTO chewable flea and tick remedy.
+On 11 June 2015, the Facebook page Pet Helpers published a post warning dog owners about the purported dangers of BRAVECTO chewable flea and tick remedy:

-According to that update, the family of the depicted dog asserted that one of their pets had died within a day of being given BRAVECTO chewables and that another of their dogs had nearly died after being given the same treatment at the same time.
-The update also asserted that BRAVECTO chewables were responsible for the dog’s death and that several other dogs had died of liver and kidney failure shortly after taking the same medication.
-(No information was provided showing or explaining a causal link between the dead dog and BRAVECTO chewables other than a post hoc ergo propter hoc assumption.)
+According to that post, a pet-owning family had seen one of their pets die within a day of being given BRAVECTO chewables, and that another of their dogs had nearly died after being given the same treatment at the same time.
+The post also asserted that BRAVECTO chewables were cause of death in several other dogs who had died of liver and kidney failure shortly after taking the same medication.

 Bravecto (fluralaner) is a systemic antiparasitic drug introduced to the veterinary market by Merck in 2014.
 A 7 March 2014 study published in the journal Parasites & Vectors (based upon a study of 32 beagles treated with fluralaner) observed no serious adverse side effects attributed to the medication: